-Through its tracking process, FasTrack®, ABIM requires verification of candidates' clinical competence from an ABIM certified program director.
+Through its tracking process, FasTrack®, ABIM requires verification of candidates' clinical competence from an ABIM certified program director (other ABMS Board and Canadian certification is acceptable, if applicable).
+See the table on page 3.

 In addition, candidates must receive satisfactory ratings in each of the ACGME/ABMS Competencies and the requisite procedures during the final year of required training.
 It is the candidate's responsibility to arrange for any additional training needed to achieve a satisfactory rating in each component of clinical competence.